-If you have ever held a webinar, you must have learned that preparation takes much time and considerable efforts.
-To-do’s usually include preparing a keynote, setting up a webinar room, inviting attendees, etc. It is nice to have a team for webinars taking care of at least some part of these tasks.
+If you ever have hosted a webinar, you must have learned that preparation takes a huge amount of time and lots of effort.
+You prepare a checklist for the event which may include preparing a keynote, setting up a webinar room and inviting attendees, however, this is not enough!
+Hosting a webinar can not be a one-man show, you should have a team behind your back, taking care of at least some part of these tasks.

 The presenter creates the keynote, holds the webinar, and makes reports.
-They are in constant interaction with the audience – answering questions, inviting to discussions, stirring interest.
+They are in constant interaction with the audience – answering questions, inviting to discussions and stirring interest.

-The presenter’s main goal is to realize the webinar’s aims – inform of new services, teach, make a presentation, induce attendees to visit a website or submit an application.
+The presenter’s main goal is to outline the webinar’s aims, in form of new services, teach, make a presentation and induce attendees to visit a website or submit an application.

-The presenter’s most responsible task is to present their company at the webinar, being the company’s “face.”
-The presenter is responsible for the impression about a brand that is formed for the audience.
-For this reason, selecting the presenter should be treated thoroughly.
+The presenter’s most important task is to represent their company at the webinar, that is being the company’s “face.”
+The presenter is responsible for the impression of a brand that is formed for the audience.
+As the presenters are the spokesperson for your organization, selecting them should be treated with utmost importance.

 How do you find a good presenter?

-A good option would be to look for someone within your company.
-Here are some benefits to this approach:
+A good option would be to look for someone senior within your company.
+Here are some benefits of this approach:

-- They know your product/service best since this is literally their job
+- They know your product or service best since this is literally their job.

-- Letting happy employees speak will boost the company reputation
+- Letting happy employees speak will boost the company’s reputation.

 The second option would be to look for an external presenter, such as:

-There are many ways to find the thought leaders in your field: a simple Google search, Ted talks, personal encounters during tradeshows.
+There are many ways to find the thought leaders in your field: a simple Google search, Ted talks and personal encounters during trade shows.

 If those presenters are famous, it adds more credibility to you, your company and your webinar in particular as well as skyrockets your potential audience.

-Just make sure to check if that person is free from controversy: you do not want to invite Nazi sympathizers to your webinar.
+Just make sure to check if that person is free from controversy and they should not be a political figure or represent a specific ethnicity.

 Having regular people tout your product or service is more likely to persuade your webinar participants than an internal sales pitch.
 People trust feedback from their friends, relatives and even online testimonials much more than ads.

-The best approach here would be to ask your customers to share their personal story: how did they find out about your product, what was their problem, how did your product help them fix it?
+The best approach here would be to ask your customers to share their personal stories: how did they find out about your product, what was their problem and how did your product help them fix it?

 This will inspire your webinar participants to invest in your proposition and hopefully repeat your presenter’s journey.